 This is the most reliable site for African Broadbill.
 The best time to hear them is just before dawn and just after dusk, but they can be heard for longer periods during the day in the summer months.
 Other species found here are Scaly-throated Honeyguide, Eastern Nicator, Narina Trogon, Gorgeous Bush-Shrike, Green Twinspot and Red-faced Cisticola.
 The vegetation is semi-deciduous scrub forest, which is a low canopy forest with a mix of woodland, riverine and Afromontane tree species.

 Directions: Travel east on the R524 from Louis Trichardt / Makhado towards Thohoyandou and Punda Maria.
 After 15.8km you will see a sign ´Welgevonden´ (in red letters).
 Turn left onto this gravel road and drive 4.1 km.
 At the end of a Macadamia nut orchard is a small concealed track that runs steeply down to the left into a thick patch of forest.
 Park at this point if the road looks wet.
 The track goes on 300m before reaching a small parking area and picnic site.
 Two marked trails have been laid out leading from the parking spot.
 One trail follows the Luvuvhu River, the other follows one of its tributaries.
 Both trails pass a Crowned Eagle nest, which is situated in a block of pine plantation.
+Please note that access through a remote-controlled gate needs to be arranged in advance; contact local bird guide Samson Mulaudzi for assistance at 083 662 9960.

 This dam is on the southern side of the R522 about 26 km from Louis Trichardt / Makhado.
 The water in the dam is seasonal, as is the birdlife; the eastern end is better for bird watching.
 Birds that have been seen here include Knob-billed, African Black, White-faced Duck, Little Grebe, Great Crested Grebe, Yellow-billed Stork, African Spoonbill, White-fronted Plover, Kittlitz´s Plover, Wood Sandpiper, Black-winged Stilt and on occasion Greater Flamingo.
 White-bellied Sunbird, Marico Flycatcher, Chestnut-backed Sparrow-Lark, Kalahari Scrub-robin, Chestnut-vented Tit-babbler, Long-billed Crombec, Crimson-breasted Shrike and a variety of seed-eaters can be found in the surrounding dry acacia veld.
 Some interesting larks and cisticolas may be seen on the old fields below the dam wall.